dcernst/dcernst.github.io/teaching/mat411f17/materials.md

  - [Exam 1 (take-home)]({{site.baseurl}}/teaching/mat411f17/411Exam1-Home.pdf) (PDF).
 If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
 (Due Wednesday, October 4)
  - [Exam 2 (take-home)]({{site.baseurl}}/teaching/mat411f17/411Exam2-Home.pdf) (PDF).
 If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
 (Due Friday, November 3)
+ - [Exam 3 (take-home)]({{site.baseurl}}/teaching/mat411f17/411Exam3-Home.pdf) (PDF).
+If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
+(Due Tuesday, December 5 by 8pm)

 <!-- - [Exam 2 (take-home)]({{site.baseurl}}/teaching/mat411f17/411Exam2-Home.pdf) (PDF).
 If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
 For the last question, you will need the following pictures of quilts that correspond to group tables for groups of order 8.
 (Due Monday, October 31 by 4pm)
     - [Quilt 1]({{site.baseurl}}/teaching/mat411f17/Quilt1.JPG)